teafrogsf/teafrogsf.github.io/_pages/about.md

 **If you are also interested in these directions and would like to collaborate with me, please contact me immediately!**

 <details>
-  <summary>Research experience and details</summary>
+  <summary>Here are my research experience and details. </summary>

-  <p>I works on **how multi-agent systems connect with human society**.
+  <p>I works on <strong>how multi-agent systems connect with human society</strong>.
 I am exploring the evolution of competition and cooperation in LLM-based multi-agent systems (with or without human-computer interactions).
 At the same time, I am deeply interested in aligning large-scale multi-agent systems with human society.
-This includes, but is not limited to, the intersection of *sociology, anthropology, economics, psychology, philosophy, and LLMs*.
+This includes, but is not limited to, the intersection of <em>sociology, anthropology, economics, psychology, philosophy, and LLMs</em>.
 I believe it is crucial to study whether language models can genuinely take on roles within a real social context.

-  I am also intrigued about how to design (incentive-compatible) mechanisms on graphs or multi-agent systems, which mainly falls within the field of **Algorithmic Game Theory (AGT)**.
+  I am also intrigued about how to design (incentive-compatible) mechanisms on graphs or multi-agent systems, which mainly falls within the field of <b>Algorithmic Game Theory (AGT)</b>.
 My current work revolves around exploring the intersection of LLMs and AGT, with an emphasis on mechanism design for multi-agent systems.

   Previously I worked on how to capture the relationships between different variables using deep learning methods.
-I was mainly focusing on **Electroencephalogram (EEG)** and **Graph Neural Networks (GNN)**.
-I am also interested in the use of graph neural networks for the analysis of multi-variable time series data, chemical molecules, social networks and so on.
+I was mainly focusing on <b>Electroencephalogram (EEG)</b> and <b>Graph Neural Networks (GNN)</b>.
+I am also interested in the use of graph neural networks for the analysis of multi-variable time series data, chemical molecules, social networks and so on. </p>
+</details>

   **I love teaching** and have been involved in the design of several courses as a TA.
-I am doing my best to reduce inequalities in course teaching and help everyone gain the same knowledge as much as possible. </p>
+I am doing my best to reduce inequalities in course teaching and help everyone gain the same knowledge as much as possible.
-</details>

 I am very passionate about communicating with people.
 If you would like to discuss our shared research interests, or if you are my student (in SI 100B, SI 100+, or other courses) and want to chat for advice (though I am just getting started on many things myself), feel free to reach out anytime.
 You can also <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet"> <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script> <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/yuhanteafrog/30min'});return false;"> book a time with me through Calendly.</a>